Homeopathic Treatment for Infertility in Women

 For you to get pregnant, several things need to happen in a particular order:

-- As a woman, you have two ovaries so one of them needs to let out a mature egg.
+- At least one out of your two ovaries needs to let out a mature egg.

-- This egg needs to then travel through the fallopian tube.
+- This egg is required to then travel through the fallopian tube, successfully.

-- The man’s sperm needs to swim to the fallopian tube where the egg is and fertilize it.
+- The man’s sperm needs to swim to the fallopian tube and meet the egg.

-- Once the fertilization has taken place, the egg needs to go down to the uterus, passing through the fallopian tube.
+- Fertilized egg needs to go down to the uterus, passing through the fallopian tube.

-- When the egg gets to the uterus, it implants.
+- When the egg gets to the uterus, it should get implanted successfully.

-When anything interferes with the process outlined then pregnancy will not occur.
-If that happens for a year or more then one is considered infertile.
+When there is any deviation with the process outlined above, the pregnancy may not occur.
+If the situation persists for a year or more, it is considered infertility.

 There are two types of infertility in women.